Water-Melon/Melon/docs/en/rbtree.md

 mln_rbtree_node_t *mln_rbtree_node_new(mln_rbtree_t *t, void *data);
 ```

 Description: Create a red-black tree node.
-The memory required by the node is determined by `pool` and `cache` in `t`. `data` is the user data associated with this node.
+The memory required by the node is determined by `pool` in `t`. `data` is the user data associated with this node.

 Return value: `mln_rbtree_node_t` pointer if successful, `NULL` otherwise